Updated: Jun 2

-The Noongar Land Enterprise (NLE) Group has opened its new native plant nursery near Northam on Ballardong Noongar Country.
+The Noongar Land Enterprise (NLE) Group has opened its new native tree nursery near Northam on Ballardong Noongar Country.
+(See volunteering information below.)

 The nursery is called 'Boola Boornap' (The Place of Many Trees), and was purchased by NLE with capital investment and support from Danjoo Koorliny key partner Commonland, as well as the COmON Foundation.